SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 This concludes the creation of the CDM service.

-After the development of the services was completed, corresponding Docker images were created and pushed to the registry.
+After the development of the services completed, I create and push corresponding Docker images to the registry.
 DDS and CDM services are fully ready for release in Helm and further autonomous operation.

 <a id="Conclusion"></a>